Best surgery in Hull and East Yorkshire

 If you require a Saturday morning or Wednesday afternoon appointment to see Dr Mitchell, because you are unable to attend daily open access surgeries, please ask the receptionist for availability.

-You can book an appointment to see our practice nurse for all New Patient Health Checks, Children’s Immunisations or Cervical Smears.
-If you need Blood Tests or Travel Vaccinations then ask Dr Mitchell, who may refer you to see the nurse.
-Her clinics are held by appointment on Wednesday or Thursday from 08.00 – 12.30.
+You can book an appointment to see our Practice Nurse for all New Patient Health Checks, Blood Pressure and Children’s Immunisations.
 She is also specially trained to run routine clinics for certain conditions, such as Asthma, Diabetes and Heart Disease and to administer Flu vaccinations.
+Nurse clinics are held by appointment on Thursday from 08.30 – 12.30.
 Please ask our Reception staff to book an appointment for you.

 If you cannot attend an appointment for any reason please inform us as soon as possible in order for us to give the slot to someone else.